-19. Committee Self-Assessment.
+20. Committee Self-Assessment.
 The Committee will annually evaluate its performance and the adequacy of this Charter.

-20. Other Legal and Finance Matters.
-The Committee will review with management legal and regulatory compliance, as well as any actual, pending or threatened legal or financial matters that could significantly affect the Company's business or financial statements or as otherwise deemed appropriate by the Committee.
+21. Other Legal Matters.
+The Committee will review with management legal and regulatory compliance, as well as any actual, pending or threatened legal matters that have been brought to the Committee's attention and could significantly affect the Company's business or financial statements or as otherwise deemed appropriate by the Committee.